 Is it possible to lose weight over 50 while eating what you want?
 Absolutely.
 This form of dieting is more effective than 99% of the diets out there, which unnecessarily vilify foods or food groups to create a calorie deficit.

 In this article, we will look at how to lose weight after 50, and why a more sensible dieting approach can yield better results over time.

 How to lose weight over 50

 Contrary to popular opinion, it should be no more difficult losing weight once you’ve passed 50 than it should be in your twenties.
 Sure, your metabolism may be slower, but that is more down to lifestyle changes than physiology.

 As with anyone, to lose weight, you need to create a calorie deficit and burn more calories than you consume.
 You can do this in three ways:

 - Increase the calories you burn (exercise).

-- Reduce the calories you consume and increase the calories you burn.
+- Both reduce the calories you consume and increase the calories you burn.

 Different approaches will work for different people.
 If you already lead a very active lifestyle, then increasing the calories you burn may be unrealistic.
 If you already consume too few calories, then dropping them further may be dangerous.

 For most people, option three is the most realistic.
-Option three means you don't have too exercise too strenuously nor drop too many calories, as the deficit comes from both.
+Option three means you don't have to exercise too strenuously nor drop too many calories, as the deficit comes from both.